0ce38a2b/Research-Methods/README.md

 - Has to address something of significance, some issue, problem that relates to the interests of a broad community of scholars that arises in the real world or arises in the context of theories and the framework
 - Researchable(Something that you can answer by doing research)
 - Address a question that hasn't been definitively answered

+## Scientific research and thchnological research
+## (Basic research and applied research)
+- Basic research: research performed without thought of practical ends This contributes to knowledge and is only driven by curiosuty.
+- Applied research: problem-driven and more predictable Its goal is to deliver potentially practical results.